manasa-arun/python/content/en/Tips/def-keyword-in-python.md

 ---
 title: "def keyword in python"
-description: " The `def` keyword is one of the keyword out of thirty-five keywords in python"
+description: " The 'def' keyword is one of the keyword out of thirty-five keywords in python"
 date: "2022-09-20T11:00:05+09:00"
 draft: false
 link: "python def keywords"